Neighbourhood care scheme to receive

 A neighbourhood care scheme in Belfast is to receive a £1 million boost from social investor Big Society Capital in order to further help the Mount Vernon estate area’s elderly residents and expand the project’s reach.
 The scheme is one of several that looks to get local communities more involved in the care of elderly residents; their help can help older people to maintain a level of independence and carry on living in their own homes.

 The scheme being carried out in Belfast is entitled ‘Clare’ (Creative local action responses and engagement) and was set up by the Mount Vernon Community Development Forum of the Mount Vernon estate area and is a creative solution to cater for the needs of elderly residents in the area.
-While many may already have physical help in the form of walk in shower kits and mobility aids, the scheme looks to provide the added reassurance that is brought by a home carer.
+While many may already have physical help in the form of walk in shower and bath kits and mobility aids, the scheme looks to provide the added reassurance that is brought by a home carer.

 Clare has been hailed a huge success so far.
 With no shortage of volunteers who help out by providing support and company to the area’s older residents, the recent investment has meant that meant that even more people can now benefit from the scheme.